ittekiou/EgQE/docs/articles/HEG-1-3_ZURE_Infection_Cosmology.md

 This leads to the reinterpretation of cosmological signals—like the CMB—not as snapshots of a static past, but as **living echoes of syntactic infection** across spacetime.

+Furthermore, this infection model also implies a poetic dimension: scientific observation is not merely the elimination of uncertainty but the inscription of _ZURE_ within the syntactic field.
+In this sense, observation itself is an act that leaves traces of resonance and displacement, constituting ZURE as a structural element of the cosmos.

 ---
 # 3. Mathematical Formulation
 ### ZURE Infection Field and floc-Syntax Dynamics